 New tool for sequencing quality control

 The National Genomics Infrastructure, NGI, at SciLifeLab is responsible for sequencing a large number of projects for users across Sweden.
-A new tool, published in Bioinformatics by Phil Ewels and colleagues at the NGI, allows the facility and users to summarize analysis results for an entire project in a single report.
+A new tool, published in Bioinformatics by Phil Ewels and colleagues at the NGI, allows the unit and users to summarize analysis results for an entire project in a single report.

 Quality control is critical for anyone involved in next generation sequencing research.
 Analysis pipelines, including the best-practice pipelines used at the NGI, typically produce log files giving a summary of their analysis.
 Checking these numbers manually is very time consuming and prone to errors.
 The new tool; MultiQC, works by scanning results directories and collecting log files.
 It summarises this information in a single report describing all samples and all bioinformatics tools.
 This allows fast interpretation of the pipeline results and highlights any anomalous samples.